ChanchalSalode/Train_Timetabling_with_Operational_Strategies/data/README.md

 The datasets used in our computational experiments are based on the data provided in the 2023 INFORMS RAS Problem Solving Competition.
+The simulated station temporal demand profile (30–50–20) and its supporting discussion linked to existing literature are provided in the Station Profile Data (Simulated) folder.